 "...fiction depends for its life on place."
 Eudora Welty

-Write Around Town is an opportunity to look closely, through your own writing practice, how central place is in the creation of characters.
+Write Around Town is an opportunity to look closely, through your own writing, at how central place is in the creation of characters.
 Whether it's for you or your characters, you'll be encouraged to walk, paddle, eat and write in any city you're in.
 You'll use the city itself - its cafés, art galleries, waterways and sidestreets - as a rich resource for personal and fictional stories.
 No matter where you live or what time of day or night you like to write, Write Around Time will be a writing adventure to inspire and surprise you.

 For the six weeks of the course, weekly writing prompts and exercises will be sent to your Inbox.
 The exercises will teach you how to map a character's (or your own) journey through the city; look closely at the ways in which an environment impacts on psychology; and explore the symbolism in various aspects of the urban landscape.
-Whether you're working on fiction, science-fiction or memoir the writing exercises are devised to suit all genres and cities!
+Whether you're working on fiction, non-fiction or memoir the writing exercises are devised to suit all genres and cities!

 “Sense of place is the sixth sense, an internal compass and map made by memory and spatial perception...”
 Rebecca Solnit

-You'll be able to share your work with other participants, and will receive regular feedback from the course tutor.
+You'll be able to share your work with other participants, and will receive regular feedback from the course tutor, Shaun Levin.
 Each participant will be offered detailed feedback on one short story written during the course to suggest ways of expanding and refining the story.
 The course can be done in real time, or you can save the exercises for when you're ready to write.
 Follow the exercises and prompts in the city you live in, or take them with you on holiday or while you travel.
 All course content will be relevant to any urban environment.